 Entrance of the campus past the tennis courts).
 Once a car/motorcycle is parked in the lot, it must not be taken from the lot until the student has completed his/her day's schedule and is ready to leave the premises.
 Students may not return to their cars/motorcycles during regular school hours without permission from the dean.

-D. BICYCLES

-School District #220 accepts no liability for theft or vandalism of bikes.

-Dangerous Driving Violations

-Driving bicycles in an unsafe manner, reckless and unsafe driving practices.
+D. BICYCLES School District #220 accepts no liability for theft or vandalism of bikes.
+Dangerous Driving Violations Driving bicycles in an unsafe manner, reckless and unsafe driving practices.
+Parking Violations All bicycles must be locked and parked in the designated areas.

-Parking Violations

-All bicycles must be locked and parked in the designated areas.
 Bike racks are provided for the convenience of our students.
 Bicycles are not allowed in the building.

-· Warning from Dean's Office

-Possible revocation of parking privileges

-E. BULLYING

-Bullying, intimidation, and harassment diminishes a student's ability to learn and a school's ability to educate; preventing students from engaging in these disruptive behaviors is an important district goal.
-Reavis will not tolerate any type of bullying.
-Bullying is defined as unwanted personal attention that is coercive or offensive to another person.
-The behavior is often repeated and habitual.

-Bullying can be verbal, visual, physical, or through electronic media.
-Some examples of bullying are:

-Unwelcome comments, phrases, sexually offensive language or pictures; derogatory or sexually based humor; disparaging remarks to a person about his/her gender or orientation.
-Suggestive references about a person's appearance; Unwanted notes, calls, posts on social media sites or electronic equipment.

-Reavis High School encourages all members of the school community, including parents, volunteers and visitors to report alleged acts of bullying, intimidation, harassment and other acts of actual or threatened violence.

-Students are to report any allegations of bullying to their appropriate counselor, dean, school nurse, social worker, classroom teacher, support staff member, hall monitor, administrator or coach. an investigation of the alleged violation will occur and appropriate action will be taken.
-Filing a complaint of bullying will not impact the reporting student's educational status.

-Students determined to have committed an act of bullying will be handled on a case-by-case basis and subject to discipline and interventions.
+1st offense: Warning from Dean's Office 2nd offense: Possible revocation of parking privileges E. BULLYING Threat (Verbal, Written, or Cyber), Intimidation, Aggressive Student Behavior, or "Bullying" Directed Toward a Student (Public Act 92-260) This includes verbal, written, and cyber harassment initiated from school equipment during school hours and/or at school sponsored events.
+Cyber bullying is bullying that takes place using electronic technology.
+Electronic technology includes devices and equipment such as cell phones, computers, and tablets, as well as communication tools including social media sites, text messages, chat, and websites.
+Bullying is prohibited at Reavis High School and will result in discipli- nary and police actions.
+Students determined to have committed an act of bullying will be handled on a case-by-case basis and subject to discipline and in- terventions.
 The severity of the situation may result in expulsion.